Real observers solving imaginary problems: Abstract

 \section{Abstract}

 The sphere partition function is one of the simplest euclidean gravity computations.
 It is usually interpreted as count of states.
-However, the one loop gravity correction contains a dimension depenent phase factor, $i^{D+2}$, which seems confusing for such an interpretation.
-We show that, after including an observer, this phase gets cancelled for the quantity that should correspond to a count of states.
+However, the one loop gravity correction contains a dimension dependent phase factor, $i^{D+2}$, which seems confusing for such an interpretation.
+We show that, after including an observer, this phase gets mostly cancelled for the quantity that should correspond to a count of states.
+However, an overall minus sign remains.

 { }